Chicxulub crater

 Researchers at the University of Glasgow dated tektite samples from the impact of 66,038,000 ± 11,000 years old.

 The Chicxulub impactor had an estimated diameter of 11–81 km and delivered an estimated energy of 21–921 billion Hiroshima A-bombs.
-The impact created a hole 100 km wide and 30 km deep, leaving a crater mainly under the sea and covered by 600 meters of sediment by the 21st century.
+The impact created a hole 100 km wide and 30 km deep, leaving a crater mainly under the sea and covered by 600 m of sediment by the 21st century.

 Effects